anyars-encarta/hotel-booking-front-end/README.md

 <!-- INTRO -->
 # 📖 Hotel Booking System - Back-end <a name="about-project"></a>

-> Hotel Booking System - Front-end is the front-end of an app designed where clients could make reservations for hotel rooms.
+> Hotel Booking System is designed where clients could make reservations for hotel rooms.
+It has functionalities to create categories of rooms, add rooms based on selected categories, and make reservations for selected rooms.
+The system communicates with a PostgreSQL Ruby on Rails backed through API endpoints designed for that purpose.

 ## 🛠 Built With <a name="built-with"></a>
 1. React